Tatsuya-Nonogaki/export-ADData/README.md

 2. Export specifying "DC=olddomain,DC=local" and import to "DC=newdomain,DC=local": Allocate the users/groups onto a new domain basis, translating the domain naming, respecting hierarchies.
 3. Export specifying "DC=domain,DC=local" and import to "OU=osaka,DC=domain,DC=local": Whole migration from the domain basis to a new specific OU, along with all intermediate OUs the users/groups depend on.
 Secifying "newdomain" is also a viable choice, which is like a move to a different floor of a different building.

+`Compare-ADCSV.ps1` is one more additional PowerShell script designed to compare two CSVs of users or groups exported from Active Directory.
+This is useful for verifying before and after the import.

 ## Features
 ### Export-ADData
 - Export AD Users and Groups to a pair of CSV files.